fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_dvm_cmd_add_device.html.markdown

 * `adm_pass` - <i>add real and promote device</i>.
 * `adm_usr` - <i>add real and promote device</i>.
+* `authorizationtemplate` - <i>add model device only</i>.
+Fabric Authorization Template to auto genreate for the new model device upon creation.
 * `desc` - <i>available for all operations</i>.
 * `deviceaction` - Specify add device operations, or leave blank to add real device:<ul><li>"add_model" - add a model device.<li>"promote_unreg" - promote an unregistered device to be managed by FortiManager using information from database.</ul>
 * `deviceblueprint` - <i>add model device only</i>.
 Device blueprint to apply to the new model device.